Estoy-NGB/Typhlotic-Reader-/README.md

 # Typhlotic-Reader-
-Aides in accessing printed text for visually impaired person
+Aides in accessing printed text for visually impaired person  using raspberry pi